Interpretable Responsibility Sharing as a Heuristic for Task and Motion Planning: Discussions

-IRS is a promising framework that leverages human bias to enhance the classical TAMP formulation.
+IRS is a promising framework that leverages human-centric environmental bias to enhance the classical TAMP formulation.
 As shown in Table~\ref{acc_results}, its application to various household tasks has been notably successful.
 IRS outperformed classical TAMP approaches, reinforcing our initial hypothesis that humans are a common factor in both environment construction and task design; therefore, an agent should utilize the auxiliary objects available in the environment.
 Furthermore, we investigated the practicality and effectiveness of always using an object with our control agent.
 The results show that solutions to sequential decision-making and manipulation problems are highly dependent on the initial configuration.
 This underscores the need for an adaptive use of the responsibility-sharing heuristic, which we address with ORS.
-Finally, our human experiments demonstrated strong parallels with the concept of responsibility sharing and human decision-making, as the embodied agent's behavior closely matched human behavior in terms of the usage of auxiliary objects.
-This suggests that humans also leverage their own bias in these tasks through the use of auxiliary objects.
+Finally, our human experiments demonstrated a consistent alignment between the concept of responsibility sharing and human decision-making.
+By comparing human decisions in physical trials against the ORS model's predictions for semantically equivalent scenarios within the simulation, we verified that the choice to utilize auxiliary objects was driven by a strong, intuitive signal inherent in the environment.
+These results validate the existence of Human-Centric Environmental Bias, showing that humans naturally leverage these environmental structures (e.g., trays) to optimize effort.
+By capturing this behavior through interpretable rules rather than black-box approximations, ORS provides a transparent mechanism that aligns robotic planning with the logical heuristics used by humans.